<< <%SKIN-STRTRANS-SYNTOC%> >>

 If someone (including yourself!) has sent you a DONATION database backup via an email, by using the Backup/Restore ⇒ Email Backup menu option, you can restore it to the program (replacing whatever is currently in the database) very easily.

 Note: Email Backups are not available with the free Lite version of DONATION, and thus restoring them is also not available.
-Also, users of the Network Client version of DONATION cannot restore backups - that must be done from the Network Server version.
+Also, users of the Local Network Client version of DONATION cannot restore backups - that must be done from the Local Network Server version.

 Restoring a backup to the same computer it was made from should normally only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in DONATION that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.